 Melanie Crean is an interdisciplinary artist and teacher based in New York.
 Her teaching and artistic practice explore the relationship between speech, space, and social structures of control.
 She works with new forms of moving image, narrative and performance to deconstruct contested sites and oppressive architectures.

 Crean is an Assistant Professor at Parsons School of Design at The New School, teaching courses on emerging media, narrative, social engagement and visual culture.
 She previously directed the production studio at the arts non-profit Eyebeam; managed animation, motion capture and speech recognition teams at MTVDigital Television Lab; and produced documentaries in Nepal and India on the effects of women trafficking.
-Crean has received fellowships and commissions from Art in General, Performa 11, Rhizome, Creative Time, Franklin Furnace and No Longer Empty.
+Crean has received fellowships and commissions from A Blade of Grass, Art in General, Performa 11, Rhizome, Creative Time, Franklin Furnace and No Longer Empty.

 Melanie Crean uses moving image and performance to dismantle social structures of control and oppressive architectures.Artist Bio